 Slovenia says sole nuclear power plant unaffected by Croatia quake

-Slovenia's only nuclear power plant, Krsko (NEK), has not been affected by a large earthquake that hit neighboring Croatia early on Sunday but authorities said it had started inspecting systems and equipment as a normal preventive action.
+Slovenia's only nuclear power plant, Krsko (NEK), has not been affected by a large earthquake that hit neighboring Croatia on Sunday, authorities said.

-NEK is jointly owned by Slovenia and neighboring Croatia, whose capital was shaken by a 5.3 magnitude earthquake that damaged buildings, sent many people into the streets, buried vehicles in rubble and caused several fires.
+NEK is jointly owned by Slovenia and Croatia, whose capital Zagreb was shaken by a 5.3 magnitude earthquake early on Sunday that left one person critically injured, damaged buildings and caused several fires and power cuts in parts of the city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)